 Luckily, as the survey demonstrated, most of us are not overtly phobic about cancer, even though it may be lurking deep in our subconscious.
 Why is it not an active fear for the bulk of the population?
 It is likely because in people without any signs of cancer, it is not perceived as an imminent threat.
 We are hard-wired to fear clear and present dangers.
 Risks and threats far into the future don’t get as much priority in our constellation of daily fears.

 Examples of this from our daily life abound.
-For example, a study found that most people are not willing to take urgent action on climate change if it is presented as a distant threat.
-But if portrayed as proximal in time and place, most people are willing to act with urgency.
+For example, research has demonstrated that most people are not willing to take urgent action on climate change if it is presented as a distant threat.
+But if portrayed as proximal in time and place, more people are willing to act with urgency.

-So, should we worry more about cancer?
+So, should we worry more about getting cancer?

 So, should we just relax and not worry?
-That’s not a productive question to ask.
+Actually, that’s not a productive question to ask.
 A more interesting one, that may actually produce interesting answers is:

 What makes most people resistant to cancer?

 What causes cancer?